TechWatching/pulumi-azure-workshop/README.md

 When updating the stack, you will see that pulumi detects the resource group needs to be updated.

-3. It's a good practice to follow a [naming convention](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-best-practices/resource-naming).
-Update the resource group name to `rg-workshop-dev` for your resource group where:
+It's a good practice to follow a [naming convention](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-best-practices/resource-naming).
+Like the name rg-workshop-dev where:
  - `rg` is the abbreviation for the resource type "resource group"
  - `workshop` is the name of the application/workload
  - `dev` is the name of the environment/stack

+3. Update the resource group name to `rg-workshop-dev` for your resource group.

 <details>
   <summary>Code</summary>